 “State Research Institute of Standardization and Control

-medical biological preparations.
+medical biological preparations named after.
 L.A.
-Tarasevich” Rospotrebnadzor
+Tarasevich" Rospotrebnadzor

-(119002, Moscow, per.
-Sivtsev-Vrazhek, 41, tel.
-241-39-22) and Representative office
+(119002, Moscow, Sivtsev-Vrazhek lane, 41, tel.
+241-39-22) and Representative Office

 Sanofi Pasteur in the CIS countries (115035, Moscow, Sadovnicheskaya st., 82, bldg.